funtoo/corenetwork/docs/index.rst

 Interface Renaming
 ------------------

-The git version of corentwork now supports interface renaming, so you can create an interface called ``lan`` if you would like.
+The git version of corenetwork now supports interface renaming, so you can create an interface called ``lan`` if you would like.
 To so this, simply specify the MAC address of the interface you would like to rename using the ``macaddr`` variable::